Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 Other
 - Added the K-15 to the SampleCraft folder.
 This sub-orbital demonstrator can reach orbit if flown right.
 - The O-2 engines now have action options to arm and disarm the abort mode.
-KNOWN ISSUE: The inner linings of the Titan tanks are a bit messed up due to the retexturing; don't worry, they'll be fixed in the next release.

 0.6.1